Dr Caroline West’s guide to talking to your teenagers about consent

 by Leonie Corcoran

-Debbie Byrne, An Post Managing Director and IMAGE PwC Management Professional Businesswoman of the Year winner, shares the career advice she's glad she took, the advice she recommends ignoring and why entering the Businesswoman of the Year Awards was such an emotional experience.
+Debbie Byrne, An Post Managing Director and an IMAGE PwC Management Professional Businesswoman of the Year winner, shares the career advice she's glad she took, the advice she recommends ignoring and why it's often best to jump into the challenge

 What’s one lesson you have learned in your career that you wish every woman knew?